deannasoukhaseum/Project_Portfolio/README.md

 I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skill set.
 Whether working on a team or independently, I am driven by the excitement of discovering new insights and the satisfaction of using data to solve real-world problems.
 Overall, I am eager to bring these technical and analytical skills to my future career.

-This is a repository to showcase my skills and share my Data Analytics projects.
+This is a repository to showcase my skills and share my projects.

 ## Projects